PSYC 661 Program Development, Implementation, and Evaluation

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-The purpose of this course is to provide students with a foundation of the key elements of program evaluation.
-Students learn by participation in readings, presentations, practical assignments and in-class discussions.
+The purpose of this course is to provide the student with a foundation of the key elements of program evaluation.
+The student learns by participation in readings, presentations, practical assignments and in-class discussions.
 Importance is placed on application of knowledge and development of evaluation skills, including methods for conducting program evaluations, the role and function of evaluation within program life cycles, and the basics of formative, process, outcome, and cost evaluation.
-Students will benefit from an accumulative class project that engages participation in a mock evaluation plan.
+The student will benefit from an accumulative class project that engages participation in a mock evaluation plan.

 No details available.